erlang/corba/README.md

 ### The documentation build

-The documentation is build with the following commands.
+The documentation is built with the following commands.

 ```
 cd corba